 Travel Immunizations.
-Travel-related immunizations for yellow fever, typhoid, and Japanese encephalitis, unless your Group has purchased the "Travel Immunizations Rider."
+Travel-related immunizations for yellow fever, typhoid, and Japanese encephalitis.

 Vision Hardware and Optical Services.
-Corrective lenses, eyeglasses, and contact lenses are excluded unless your Group has purchased an "Adult Vision Hardware and Optical Services Rider" and/or "Pediatric Vision Hardware and Optical Services Rider."
+Corrective lenses, eyeglasses, and contact lenses are excluded.
+This exclusion does not apply to Services that are covered under "Pediatric Vision Services" in the "Benefits" section.